St. Andrew's, the largest parish church in County Durham, was built almost entirely in the 13th Century.

 The present church was built around 1274 in the early English style of architecture.
 By virtue of it size, its imposing position and its antiquity, St. Andrew's is very much cathedral-like in character and provides wonderful surroundings in which to stage artistic performances of all types.

-St. Andrew's provides a much larger space for both audiences and performers, affording the possibility of performances also by larger orchestral groups in the future and outreach initiatives to encourage young people to experience the beauty of music.
+St. Andrew's provides a spacious venue for both audiences and performers, affording the possibility of performances also by larger orchestral groups in the future and outreach initiatives to encourage young people to experience the beauty of music.

-At St. Andrew's there is a set-down facility for disabled guests right at the church entrance, with some parking within the church grounds, and easy access into the church for wheelchairs, all on one level.
+There is a set-down facility for disabled guests right at the church entrance, with parking for everyone within the church grounds, and easy access into the church for wheelchairs, all on one level.

-At St. Andrew's the spacious interior, both visually and acoustically, offers a lovely environment in which to enjoy music.
+At St. Andrew's the generous interior, both visually and acoustically, offers a lovely and historic environment in which to enjoy music.

 Nearest postcode DL14 6SP